napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 To create a new project:

 - Use a terminal to navigate to the `tools` directory, inside the NAP installation root.
-- Run `create_project NewProject` (Windows) or  `./create_project NewProject` (macOS and Linux)
+- Run `create_project.bat NewProject` (Windows) or  `./create_project NewProject` (macOS and Linux)

 After creation your new project is located at `projects/newproject`.
 This directory contains the application source-code, scenes, assets and build instructions.
-The `project.json` files, in the root of the directory, defines how you application is called and which modules it requires:
+The `project.json` file, in the root of the directory, defines how your application is called and which modules it requires:

 ```
 {